close

 Lack of Representation and Support

-Representation matters, and the lack of African American female role models in academia can be discouraging.
+Representation matters, and the need for African American female role models in academia can be discouraging.
 There is a need for more African American women in faculty positions, administrative roles, and mentorship programs.
 Such representation can provide students with guidance, support, and a sense of possibility.
 Support programs, such as affinity groups and organizations focused on the needs of African American female students, can also play a crucial role in creating a supportive community and addressing their unique challenges.

 The underrepresentation of African American women in higher education institutions extends beyond the student body to faculty and administrative positions.
 This lack of representation can have profound implications for African American female students, affecting their sense of belonging, access to mentorship, and overall academic experience.
 When students do not see people who look like them in positions of authority and influence, it can be challenging to envision themselves achieving similar levels of success.
 This absence of role models can contribute to feelings of isolation and self-doubt.